menggedu/DISCOVER/README.md

     return [u],X,t,ut,sym_true, n_input_var,test_list,n_state_var
 ```

 * **Step 2**: Hyperparameter setting.
 All of hyperparameters are passed to the class DeepSymbolicOptimizer_PDE through a JSON file.
-The default parameter setting is located at ‘./dso/dso/config/config_pde.json’.
-Users can define their parameters according to the example in the benchmark dataset ‘./dso/dso/config/MODE1’.
+The default parameter setting is located at './dso/dso/config/config_pde.json'.
+Users can define their parameters according to the example in the benchmark dataset './dso/dso/config/MODE1'.

 * **Step 3**: Execute the PDE discovery task.
-Output and save the results.
-An example is shown in “./dso/test_pde.py”.
+Output and save results.
+An example is shown in './dso/test_pde.py'.
 ```python
 from dso import DeepSymbolicOptimizer_PDE import pickle